kubernetes/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 ### `restricted` policy {#policy-restricted}

 For each container in a Pod, the kubelet, with `restricted` topology management policy, calls each Hint Provider to discover their resource availability.
 Using this information, the Topology Manager stores the preferred NUMA Node affinity for that container.
-If the affinity is not preferred, Topology Manager will reject this pod from the node.
-This will result in a pod in a `Terminated` state with a pod admission failure.
+If the affinity is not preferred, the Topology Manager will reject this pod from the node.
+This will result in a pod entering a `Terminated` state with a pod admission failure.

 Once the pod is in a `Terminated` state, the Kubernetes scheduler will **not** attempt to reschedule the pod.
-It is recommended to use a ReplicaSet or Deployment to trigger a redeploy of the pod.
+It is recommended to use a ReplicaSet or Deployment to trigger a redeployment of the pod.
 An external control loop could be also implemented to trigger a redeployment of pods that have the `Topology Affinity` error.